 This goes perfectly with Get-ADComputer in your Active Directory Domain.

-Check for Pending Reboot after Windows Update with PowerShell (Bonus)
+Check for Pending Reboot after Windows Update with PowerShell (Bonus!)

 Need to check for a pending reboot after installing Windows Updates?
 Use the Windows Registry:

-if((Get-Item "HKLM:SOFTWARE\Microsoft\Windows\CurrentVersion\WindowsUpdate\Auto Update\RebootRequired" -ErrorAction SilentlyContinue).Property) { write-output "reboot pending" }
+if((Get-Item "HKLM:SOFTWARE\Microsoft\Windows\CurrentVersion\WindowsUpdate\Auto Update\RebootRequired" -ErrorAction SilentlyContinue).Property) {

 Instead of using Write-OutPut